 Issues with selenium and other metals associated with runoff water from mine operations elevate this concern.
 The Proponent states that these water quality concerns may be mitigated, and even improved, by a modern water management regime that meets or exceeds the licensed requirements but this remains to be seen.
 Kainai's experience is that modern water management regimes for coal projects have not been effective in improving water quality in the region.
 This is of particular concern for Kainai as the Oldman River Basin provides drinking water for the approximately 8,500 Kainai members living on Kainai's reserve lands.
 The Project Summary also provides that the Project is located in management zones for Grizzly bear, Bighorn sheep, Mountain goat, Limba pine, and Whitebark pine.
-The Grizzly bear is a species of
+The Grizzly bear is a species of special concern listed under Part 4 of the Species at Risk Act and Whitebark pine is listed as an Endangered Species under Part 2 of the Species at Risk Act.

-&lt;sup>10 Note: Recognition of the water issues associated with coal mining have been noted in recent news articles: Croteau, Jill.
+10 Note: Recognition of the water issues associated with coal mining have been noted in recent news articles: Croteau, Jill.
 Environmental groups warn Alberta about Elk Valley coal mine contamination, Global News (2 February 2021), online: https://globalnews.ca/news/7611152/environmental-groups-alberta-elk-valley-coal-contamination/.